Loading...

 And the reason is because understanding DNA has led to advances in medicine and disease control.

-Right, let's have a practise test now.
+Right, let's have a practice task now.

-So Jun is making a timeline of the discovery of DNA.
+So, Jun is making a timeline of the discovery of DNA.

-So we started off there in 1869.
+So, we started off there in 1869.

-So that's where we started with today's lesson, where DNA was extracted from the nucleus and the chemical groups were discovered that made up that DNA.
+So, that's where we started with today's lesson where DNA was extracted from the nucleus and the chemical groups were discovered that made up that DNA.

-So what I would like you to do is I'd like you to complete a timeline of the different events that happened from 1869.
+So, what I would like you to do is I'd like you to complete a timeline of the different events that happened from 1869.

-Now, if you've got some extra time, you could add in any events before, you could add in extra events that we've not discussed in today's lesson, or things that have happened after 2003 and what scientists have done with the knowledge of DNA.
+You could add in extra events that we've not discussed in today's lesson or things that have happened after 2003 in what scientists have done with the knowledge of DNA.

-So it's gonna take you a little bit of time to construct this.
+So, it's gonna take you a little bit of time to construct this.

 Okay, I hope you managed to make a really successful timeline.